 A recent post written by another adoptee caught my attention the other day.
 The author’s name is Kumar, and he blogs at A Stroll Through My Mind.
 Kumar was adopted from Pudukottai, Tamil Nadu, India.
 In this particular post, he discusses a book, Daughter of the Ganges, written by author/adoptee, Asha Miro.
 Miro chronicles her travels back to India to uncover her native roots.
 She visits India on two separate occasions, the second eight years after the first.
 What struck me as I read Kumar’s post was his comparison of the two trips and how the impetus of Miro’s journey seems to change over time.
 He reflects, “Her first [trip] feels naive, innocent and very good natured.
 She, as I would do myself, trusts that others have her best interest at heart and ends up receiving information that is not wholly accurate.”
 I have not read Miro’s books, but could certainly relate to the naivety in which Miro sets out to uncover her roots and the receipt of inaccurate information.
 Kumar shares that he similarly trusted that others had his best interest at heart, as did I when I first began this blog and the initial search for my birthfamily in Taiwan.
 I trusted my adoptive parents and the information they provided to me only to find out that the information was hugely inaccurate.
 Unfortunately, I will probably never know where the lines got crossed.
 Miro’s second journey to India is quite different.
 Kumar says, “She pushes people for information, gets the necessary help and is able to create some amazing connections.”
 Adoptees are constantly pushing others for information.
 It often doesn’t come easily.

 I set out to find my own native roots anxious to investigate the unknowns and find answers.
-I held no ill feelings towards my adoptive parents for withholding what they knew about my adoption, although I had a right to know.
+I had a right to know about my past, yet my adoptive parents failed to provide this to me.
 Finding and reunifying with my birthfamily has been one of the most significant events in my life, one that I continue to ponder.
 That my sisters and family never forgot me and wanted to reunite is beyond wonder.
 As I have researched international adoption and read the stories of many other adoptees and birth mothers, I have lost the naivety I once possessed regarding adoption.
 Although I gather that many adoptive parents approach international adoption with the best of intentions and for a multitude of reasons, the very nature of international adoption is complex and rooted in loss, which is oft misunderstood or minimized.
 The loss of a culture and language, the loss of parents/caregivers, the loss of everything familiar is no small thing, and this grief and loss cannot be understated nor underestimated.
 Most internationally adopted children eventually adapt and assimilate, yet for some of us, the unknowns continue to be painful reminders that our pasts are not quite whole.

 I know that my adoptive parents loved me, and despite the challenges in our family, I loved my parents.
 It was not easy growing up in my adoptive family, and I was often conflicted by their expectations and anger, primarily my adoptive mother’s, and my own insecurities.
 I’ve come to terms with who I am as a transracially adopted person, although there are days when my drive for perfection and neurosis drives even me crazy.
 I’m no longer the naive, “good natured” adoptee that I once was, which is actually freeing.
 I can’t help but be a little cynical and sarcastic.
 With age and maturity, I’ve come to a new knowledge, perspective, and understanding – in other words, like many other adult adoptees, I’ve come “out of the fog.”